Skip to main content

 Two things go wrong in Beckenham more than anywhere else we work.
 First, properties built before 1960 typically have lead paint under the visible top coats, especially on woodwork and external joinery.
 Sanding it without HSE-compliant containment is illegal and a serious health risk; we test before stripping and use proper extraction.
 Second, pre-1940 lime-plastered walls need breathable mineral or limewash paint, not modern vinyl matt.
 Vinyl traps moisture in the wall, blisters within 18 months, and you redecorate twice.
 We pick the paint system from the survey, not from a default catalogue.

-Four jobs cover most of what we do in Beckenham.
-Full house repaint after purchase is the most common.
-New owners take possession of a property that has been let, neglected, or both, and want every wall, ceiling, door, and skirting brought back to a clean, neutral baseline before they move furniture in.
-We scope these by floor: ground floor £4,000–£6,500, first floor £3,000–£4,500, second floor or loft £1,500–£2,500.
-The total for an average Beckenham four-bedroom is usually £8,000–£12,000 with two coats of mid-range trade paint, premium woodwork system, and proper preparation throughout.
-Single-room refreshes are a steady second — usually a master bedroom, the family living room, or a child's room that has had a hard year. £450–£850 per room depending on prep, with most jobs landing at £550–£650.
-Exterior repaints on the larger detached properties run on an 8–12 year cycle.
-Stucco, render, and exposed timber on south- and west-facing elevations chalk and weather faster.
-We normally find the fascia, soffits, and bargeboards need repainting before the masonry.
-Full exterior repaints in Beckenham land between £4,500 and £9,500 depending on access and scaffolding requirements.
-Decorative finishing during a renovation handover is the fourth common job.
+Full house repaints after purchase are the most common job we take on in Beckenham.
+New owners want every wall, ceiling, door, and skirting brought back to a clean baseline before they move furniture in.
+An average four-bedroom in BR3 gets two coats of mid-range trade paint, a two-coat woodwork system, and proper preparation throughout.
+Single-room refreshes, usually a master bedroom, living room, or a child's room, depend on the prep the surfaces need.
+The bigger detached houses in Beckenham run on an 8 to 12 year exterior repaint cycle.
+Stucco, render, and exposed timber on south- and west-facing elevations chalk and weather fastest.
+We normally find the fascia, soffits, and bargeboards need attention before the masonry.
+Full exterior repaints in BR3 depend on access and scaffolding requirements.
+Decorative finishing during a renovation handover is a fourth common job.
 We come in once the trades are done, the dust is gone, and the kitchen and bathroom are signed off.
-This is the cleanest, fastest decorating work because the surfaces are fresh and the schedule is predictable.
+It's the cleanest, fastest decorating work because the surfaces are fresh and the schedule is predictable.

 Painting & Decorating in Beckenham: What's Included